Local, state, and federal laws

 - The tenant has the right to pay the rent claimed due within the five-day period; and

-- If the rent due is not paid within the five-day period, the tenancy will be terminate.
+- If the rent due is not paid within the five-day period, the tenancy will be terminated.
 The first day is the day after the tenant gets notice.

 Tenant disputes rent claimed due